TrueAchievements' Cheater Policy

 What happens then?

-If the Investigations Team are not convinced that the profile has violated our Cheat Policy, the complaint is dismissed and the profile will retain their previous tracking status.
-However, if the Investigations Team votes against the profile, it will be moved to one of three different tracking levels on TrueAchievements:
+If the Investigations Team is not convinced that the profile has violated our Cheat Policy, the complaint is dismissed and the profile will retain their previous tracking status.
+However, if the Investigations Team votes against the profile one of the following actions will occur:

 Non-Stat

-Profiles that are found to have a small number of cheated games will be placed on Non-Stat tracking.
-They will have no more than two games on their profile that show signs of cheating.
+Profiles that are not eligible for game removal will be placed on Non-Stat tracking.
+They will have no more than 10% percent of games (up to a maximum of 20) on their profile that show signs of cheating.
+The count of games played at the time of the investigation determines eligibility.

 Profiles placed onto Non-Stat tracking:

-• Continue to have complete game and achievement syncing from Xbox Live.
+• Retain game and achievement syncing from Xbox Live.

-• Will not have their Achievements Won and Started Games factored in any site ratio calculations.
+• Will not have their achievements won factored in any site ratio calculations.

 • Will not place on any TrueAchievement leaderboards.